Aswatth/ncrypt-backend/README.md

 - Import and export of login data and notes happen in parallel with the help go-routines.
 - On master password update, all encrypted data are re-encrypted in parallel.
 - Runs on dynamically assigned ports.

+To run tests please comment lines 51-65 in system_service.go to prevent UI instances for each test.